-“Transaction failed” — 2 words, 17 letters, and so much pain.
+'Transaction failed' — 2 words, 17 letters, and so much pain.
 Unfortunately, online transactions sometimes fail, and it's not good for both payers, providers, and payees.
-There are different scenarios but as a rule it results in low conversion rates, spoilt customers' shopping experience, and a profit decrease.
+There are different scenarios, but as a rule, it results in low conversion rates, spoilt customers' shopping experience, and a profit decrease.

-Why do online payments fail?
+Why do transactions fail?

 This error accounts for about 32% of all declined transactions.
-Most often, this happens due to the lack of funds in a client's account, so the only solution is to refill the funds in a bank account and retry.
+Most often, this happens due to a lack of funds in a client's account, so the only solution is to refill the funds in a bank account and retry.

 Payment gateway issues

 Some payment gateways may decline transactions.
 One of the reasons is that certain merchant accounts have an upper limit on transactions.
 If a transaction exceeds that amount, it gets declined.
 In such cases, the payer can opt for another payment method.
 Another reason is payment gateway downtime.